The enormous mushroom that does not look like a mushroom. Maitake. Hen of the woods. Grifola frondosa.

 Salt and pepper

-Sauté the onion and garlic in the oil over medium heat until translucent - about 5 minutes.
-Add the mushrooms and the thyme.
-Cover and cook for 8 minutes.
-Remove the lid, and allow the accumulated moisture to cook off and the mushrooms to start browning.
-This caramelizing gives extra flavour to the soup - especially helpful if you are only using water for the soup.
-Once the mushrooms' edges have begun to brown a little, add the broth or water, stirring well to scrape up any good, sticky bits.
+Sauté the mushrooms over medium-high heat in the oil till they begin to brown.
+Add the onion and garlic and cook over medium heat until translucent - about 5-8 minutes.
+Add the thyme.
+Cover, and cook for 10 minutes.
+Remove the lid, and add the broth, stirring well to scrape up any good, sticky bits.
 Cook at a simmer for another 30 minutes, tasting, and adding salt and pepper.

 Cool and purée in batches.
-Return the soup to the pot and to medium heat, and add the half cup of milk, stirring.
-Test for seasoning again.
+Return the soup to the pot and to medium heat.
+Test for seasoning.
 Finally, add the teaspoon of sherry vinegar.

 Serve with bread or hot rolls for dipping.
 Or scooping.
 Or just plain shoveling.